 (handler-bind ((excl:compiler-not-available-warning #'(lambda (c) (declare (ignore c)) (muffle-warning)))) <code-which--may-directly-or-indirectly-calls-compile>)

 Note again that it is possible to build an image with the compiler included during the build and discarded at the end.
 Things processed during the build will be processed with the compiler but the final image will not have it (and thus suitable for delivery when the license does not permit distribution of images containing the compiler, such as standard runtime images, see runtime.htm).
 See the description of the include-compiler and discard-compiler arguments to build-lisp-image in building-images.htm.

 The Common Lisp function compile-file is used to compile a file containing Common Lisp source code.
 We describe that function here to point out some Allegro-CL-specific arguments.
 The link above is to the ANSI description.

-Arguments: input-filename &key output-file xref verbose print fasl-circle load-after-compile
+Arguments: input-filename &key output-file xref verbose print fasl-circle load-after-compile (script t)